Terms of Engagement

 Billing Arrangements and Terms of Payment >

-We will bill on a periodic basis, normally each month, for legal services rendered, out-of-pocket disbursements made and charges for ancillary services provided during the immediately preceding month.
-In addition, you clients may receive a separate disbursement bill.
+We will bill you on a periodic basis, normally each month, for legal services rendered, out-of-pocket disbursements made, and charges for ancillary services provided during the immediately preceding month.
+In addition, you may receive a separate disbursement bill.
 Our statements are due upon receipt.
 Except in those instances in which we enter into a specific contingent fee arrangement, the payment of our fee is not dependent upon the successful outcome of a matter.